workkkfor2012/gemini-coder/packages/website/docs/features/chat/index.md

    Enter follow-up prompts in the web browser or refine context and instructions in the editor.

 5. **Apply changes:**
-   Just copy the response and use the [Apply Changes](/docs/features/apply-changes) feature to integrate the suggested changes automatically.
+   Just copy the response and use the [Apply Chat Response](/docs/features/apply-changes) feature to integrate the suggested changes automatically.

 ## Compatibility